basmaashouur/competitive-programming/Knowledge-Phase/Detailed-list/Mathematics/Geometry.md

-# List of Geometry Sup topic's Resources, Tags, Terminologies and Explanations
+# List of Computational Geometry Sup topic's Resources, Tags, Terminologies and Explanations

 Table of Contents
 =================